-On some occasions you may still hear sound from your monitors when the ${\bf Output}$ control is fully anti-clockwise, you can adjust your monitor levels to resolve this:
+On some occasions, you may still hear sound from your monitor speakers when the Output control is fully anti-clockwise, you can adjust your monitor levels to resolve this:

 - 1. Turn down your interface's Output control and your monitors' level control. - 2.
 Turn the Output control to maximum (or just below maximum). - 3.
 Play sound from your system. - 4.
 Turn up your monitors' level controls until the level is the loudest you need.